larry99yyz/Generative_AI_Research_46092393/README.md

-# Generative AI Research Project - Boon or Bane?
+# Generative AI Research Project

-This repository contains all data, scripts, and documents for the research project "Using Generative AI Tools - Boon or Bane?".
+This repository contains all data, scripts, and documents for the research project "Generative AI".

 ## Project Structure